admin-shell-io/aas-specs-api/README.md

 The patch position is increased whenever bugfixes need to be applied.
 The following release contains the latest version of the AAS schemas (see also the [releases](https://github.com/admin-shell-io/aas-specs-api/releases) section of this repository):

-* [3.2.0](https://github.com/admin-shell-io/aas-specs-api/releases/tag/v3.2.0) is the latest bugfix release for the `V3.2.0` version of the AAS APIs, containing the normative specification and schemas of IDTA-01002-3-2.
+* [3.2.0](https://github.com/admin-shell-io/aas-specs-api/releases/tag/v3.2.0) is the latest release for the `V3.2.0` version of the AAS APIs, containing the normative specification and schemas of IDTA-01002-3-2.
 * *Use this release if you want to work with the latest specified AAS version.*

 Previous releases: